 WCB is 100% funded by employer premiums, so every dollar that WCB is overfunded by, is money that belongs to employers like you.
 In 2017, WCB was overfunded beyond its targeted funding ratio (130%) by $254 million.

-CFIB is pushing the Manitoba government to refund excess WCB premiums back to employers.
-In other provinces such as Alberta, Saskatchewan and PEI, boards have rebated thousands of dollars back to business owners like you.
+CFIB will keep pushing the WCB of Manitoba to refund excess premiums back to employers.
+WCBs in Alberta, Saskatchewan and PEI have rebated thousands of dollars back to business owners.
+Manitoba employers deserve the same treatment.

-December 6, 2017: CFIB’s President, Dan Kelly, and Director of Provincial Affairs, Jonathan Alward, met with Deputy Premier Heather Stefanson and Minister Pedersen about the urgent need for a WCB rebate.
+- December 6, 2017: CFIB’s President, Dan Kelly, and Director of Provincial Affairs, Jonathan Alward, met with Deputy Premier Heather Stefanson and Minister Pedersen about the urgent need for WCB to rebate its surplus funds back to employers.

 Workers Compensation Board Act Review 2016: